-Dr. Sami E. Baroudi joined LAU as an assistant professor of political science in October 1992 and is currently a professor.
+Dr. Sami E. Baroudi joined LAU as an assistant professor of political science in October 1992, and is currently a professor.
 He played a major role in launching the M.A. in International Affairs Program at LAU.
-He is also the Assistant Dean of the School of Arts & Sciences.

 Baroudi has published extensively on the political economy of the Middle East, particularly Egypt and Lebanon.
 His current research agenda focuses on the political economy of postwar Lebanon, Arab reactions to U.S. Middle East policy, and communal relations in Lebanon.